ambiot/documents/doc/en/source/ambd_arduino/ambd_mini/getting_started/RTL8722DM_mini_Arduino SDK_getting start.rst

    :width: 5.20833in
    :height: 5.20833in

-| There are onboard LED of TRL8722DM_MINI, the default “LED_BUILTIN” is
+| There are onboard LED of TRL8722DM_MINI, the default "LED_BUILTIN" is
   blue onboard LE.D
-| Change “LED_BUILTIN” to “LED_B” or “LED_G” for different colour.
+| Change "LED_BUILTIN" to "LED_B" or "LED_G" for different colour.
   Onboard LEDs options LED_B and LED_G. (blue and green).

 .. image:: ../media/RTL8722DM_mini_Arduino_SDK_getting_start/image11.jpeg